metageeky/recipes/hard-apple-cider-bread.md

 8. Taste the batter.
 If you want more spiciness to it or more apple-y goodness, add more.
 The batter is safe to eat raw (and you will want to!).
 I sometimes sprinkle in more baking soda/powder as I get paranoid about leavening.
 9. Spray loaf pans with cooking spray and spoon batter into each between 1/2 to 2/3 full.
 Feel free to lick out the bowl and spoon, but be ready for any inebriation that follows.

-10 .Bake loaves for up to 40 minutes.
+10. Bake loaves for up to 40 minutes.
 Mini-loaves cook much faster, of course.
 Keep an eye on the risen tops to see if they appear set.
 They are done when a toothpick in the middle comes out mostly clean.

 11. Let cool before eating.